Our brain always wants to be right.

 This process of introducing new, contradictory thoughts and beliefs causes a great deal of mental discomfort, formally called “cognitive dissonance.”

-On this episode, we explore how cognitive dissonance often prevents people from setting big goals and stalls progress.
-Join me as I explain how you can apply proven self-coaching tools to bridge the gap between your old beliefs and the new ones and achieve anything you desire in life.
+In this episode, we explore how cognitive dissonance often prevents people from setting big goals and stalls progress.
+Join me as I explain how you can apply proven self coaching tools to bridge the gap between your old beliefs and the new ones and achieve anything you desire in life.

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It’s the truest shortcut to self-development we have ever created!

-- How it affects our ability to set goals.
+- How it affects our ability to set goals and our behavior.

 - The importance of understanding that mental discomfort does not mean “Danger!
 Run away!”